Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Quantum Communication and PSD Factorizations

 In this section we explain the connection with quantum communication.
 This yields results that are interesting in their own right, and also clarifies where the matrix $M$ of Section~\ref{sec:ourmatrix} came from.

 For a general introduction to quantum computation we refer to \cite{NielsenChuangBook} and to \cite{mermin2007quantum}, and for quantum communication complexity we refer to \cite{Wolf02} and to \cite{BCMW10}.
 For our purposes, an $r$-dimensional \emph{quantum state} $\rho$ is an $r \times r$ PSD matrix of trace~1.\footnote{For simplicity we restrict to real rather than complex entries, which does not significantly affect the results.} A \emph{$k$-qubit state} is a state in dimension $r=2^k$.
-If $\rho$ has rank~\(1\), it can be written as an outer product $\ketbra{\phi}{\phi}$ for some unit vector $\ket{\phi}$, which is sometimes called a \emph{pure state}.
+If $\rho$ has rank~\(1\), it can be written as an outer product $\ketbra{\phi}{\phi}$ of some unit column vector $\ket{\phi}$ and its conjugate transpose $\bra{\phi}$ (which is a row vector).
+This $\ket{\phi}$ is sometimes called a \emph{pure state}.
 We use $\ket{i}$ to denote the pure state vector that has~\(1\) at position~$i$ and \(0\)s elsewhere.
 A quantum measurement (POVM) is described by a set of PSD matrices $\{E_\theta\}_{\theta\in\Theta}$, each labeled by a real number $\theta$, and summing to the $r$-dimensional identity: $\sum_{\theta\in\Theta} E_\theta=I$.
 When measuring state $\rho$ with this measurement, the probability of outcome $\theta$ equals $\tr{E_\theta\rho}$.
 Note that if we define the PSD matrix $E:=\sum_{\theta\in\Theta} \theta E_\theta$, then the \emph{expected value} of the measurement outcome is $\sum_{\theta\in\Theta}\theta\tr{E_\theta\rho}=\tr{E\rho}$.